dmacvicar/terraform-provider-libvirt/README.md

 This project uses [glide](https://github.com/Masterminds/glide) to vendor all its dependencies.

+Ensure you have latest version of Go installed on your system, terraform usually takes advantage of fetures available only inside of the latest stable release.

 Run `go install` to build the binary.
 You will now find the binary at `$GOPATH/bin/terraform-provider-libvirt`.